CosmicWeave/CogniFlow/AI_REFERENCE.md

 }
 ```

-### Step 2: Generate JSON for Each Deck Individually
+### Step 2: Generate JSON Scaffold from Outline

-Once you are happy with the text outline, generate the JSON for each deck one at a time.
-This makes the process manageable and allows you to review content as you go.

-**The Prompt:**
+Once you have the text outline, you can create the structure in CogniFlow.
+You can do this automatically with the in-app AI generator, or manually by creating a JSON scaffold.

+**The Prompt (for manual creation):**
-First, paste your entire text outline into the AI chat.
-Then, use this prompt to generate the JSON for the *first* deck.
+Paste your entire text outline into the AI chat.
+Then, use this prompt to convert it into a JSON "scaffold".

 ```
 You are an expert content creator.
 I have provided a text outline for a learning path.
-Your task is to generate the JSON for the **first deck (e.g., Level 1.1)** from that outline.
+Your task is to convert this outline into a structured JSON object that will serve as a scaffold.

 **PRIMARY INSTRUCTIONS:**

 1.  **Source Material:** Use ONLY the text outline I've provided as your source.
-2.  **Question Quantity:** Generate the approximate number of questions specified in the outline for this first deck.
-3.  **Content Generation:** Create world-class questions and answers based *only* on the "Topics" listed for this specific deck in the outline.

-**CRITICAL CONTENT QUALITY REQUIREMENTS:**
-- **Factual Accuracy:** This is paramount.
-The correct answer and all parts of the explanation must be unequivocally correct and verifiable.
-- **Relevance & Practical Application:** Frame questions in real-world scenarios to help a user apply the information.
-Questions must be relevant to the deck's topics.
-- **Clarity & Simplicity:** Questions must be easy to understand, unambiguous, and free of jargon (unless the jargon is the learning objective).
-Test only one core concept per question.
-- **Problem-Solving Focus:** Design questions that require applying knowledge, not just recalling facts.
-Avoid trivial pursuit and focus on genuinely useful information.
-For practical topics, ask skill-based questions that test the ability to perform a task or make a decision.
-- **High-Quality Explanations:** The `detailedExplanation` is crucial.
-It must explain the reasoning, principles, or facts behind the correct answer.
-Provide additional context, examples, or connections to related concepts to deepen understanding.
-If applicable, cite sources for complex information.
-- **Engaging Content:** While factual, make the questions and explanations as engaging as possible to maintain learner interest.
+2.  **Structure:** Create a single JSON object with `seriesName`, `seriesDescription`, and a `levels` array.
+3.  **Levels and Decks:** Inside the `levels` array, create objects for each level, including its `title`.
+Each level object should have a `decks` array.
+Populate this with deck objects, each containing its `name` and `description` from the outline.
+4.  **Empty Questions:** For every deck object, include a `"questions": []` key-value pair.
+The questions array MUST be empty.

 **JSON OUTPUT FORMAT:**
 - The final output MUST be ONLY a single, raw JSON object, starting with `{` and ending with `}`.
 Do not include any surrounding text, explanations, or markdown formatting.
 - The JSON object must follow this exact schema:
 {
-  "name": "The exact name for the deck from your outline, e.g., 'Level 1.1: Foundations...'", "description": "A concise description of this specific deck's content, based on its topics.", "questions": [
+  "seriesName": "The full series name from the outline", "seriesDescription": "The full series description from the outline", "levels": [
     {
-      "questionType": "multipleChoice",
+      "title": "The title of the first level", "decks": [
+        {
-      "questionText": "The text of the first question...", "tags": ["relevant", "tags"],
+          "name": "The name of the first deck in this level", "description": "The description for this deck",
-      "detailedExplanation": "A thorough explanation that meets all quality requirements.", "options": [
-        { "id": "q1_opt1", "text": "First answer option" },
-        { "id": "q1_opt2", "text": "Second answer option" }
-      ],
-      "correctAnswerId": "q1_opt2"
+          "questions": []
         }
       ]
     }
+  ]
+}

-Now, based on the text outline I provided, please generate the JSON for the **first deck**.
+Now, based on the text outline I provided, please generate the complete JSON scaffold.
 ```
-- **To get the next deck**, simply send another message like: "Great, now please generate the JSON for the **second deck (Level 1.2)** from the outline."
+- **To import:** Use the `Create / Import Deck` modal in CogniFlow and paste the generated JSON scaffold.
+This will create the series with empty decks.

+### Step 3: Generate Questions for Each Deck

+Now that the series exists in CogniFlow, navigate to the series page.
+You will see a "Generate Questions" button on each empty deck.
+Clicking this button will automatically generate the questions for that specific deck.

 ---

 ## ⚡ Quick-Start Prompts (Alternatives)

 These prompts generate full JSON objects in one go.
-They are faster but offer less control and may result in very large outputs that some AI models struggle with.
+They are faster but offer less control.

 ### Generate a Full Series (JSON)
 ```